My Backpacking Kitchen Gear

 - towel for washing dishes: camp towel, small – 14″ x 10″ – green (1 oz)

 I like to reduce the amount of disposable items I use and pack towels are a great way to do so.
 They are lightweight, dry super fast, and this brand is antimicrobial.

 - spork: Morsel Spork (0.6 oz) not shown

 The silicone edges on this spork make cleaning food out of my pan much easier.

-ALTERNATE KITCHEN GEAR
+ADDITIONAL KITCHEN GEAR OPTIONS